jmiskovic/chui/README.md

 ##### vkeyboard

-A basic virtual keyboard with a minimal text entry field.
+A basic virtual keyboard and a text entry field.

 ![vqwerty](media/vqwerty.png)

 The `vqwerty.lua` is reusable module that creates the virtual keyboard panel.
 The pressed keys are registered as key events in `lovr`.
-Code is easily adaptable to numpad or dvorak layouts.
+Code is easily adaptable to numpad or any custom keyboard layout.

 ##### sequencer

-Functional sequencer with 4 tracks and volume & pitch control.
+A music sequencer with 4 drum tracks and per-track volume & pitch control.

 ![sampler](media/sampler.png)